Sacred bull: In prehistoric art

-Aurochs are depicted in many Paleolithic European cave paintings such as those found at Lascaux and Livernon in France.
+Aurochs are depicted in many European Paleolithic cave paintings such as those found at Lascaux and Livernon in France.
 Their life force may have been thought to have magical qualities, for early carvings of the aurochs have also been found.
-The impressive and dangerous aurochs survived into the Iron Age in Anatolia and the Near East and were worshipped throughout that area as sacred animals; the earliest remnants of bull worship can be found at neolithic Çatalhöyük.
+The impressive and dangerous aurochs survived into the Iron Age in Anatolia and the Near East and were worshipped throughout that area as sacred animals; the earliest remnants of bull worship can be found at Neolithic Çatalhöyük.